Geoffrey Ridel (royal justice)

 Ridel first appears as a witness to Henry's documents in 1105.
 In 1106, Ridel served as a royal justice hearing a case concerning the rights of the Archbishop of York to the church at Ripon.
-Along with Ridel, Ralph Basset, Ranulf Meschin and Peter de Valognes served on the panel of judges.
+Along with Ridel, Ralph Basset, Ranulf Meschin, and Peter de Valognes served on the panel of judges.
 In 1111, Ridel was an advisor to Queen Matilda, who had been left as regent of England while Henry was in Normandy.

 The chronicler Henry of Huntingdon called Ridel "justice of all England", although this title was also given to Ralph Basset, Richard Basset, and Robert Bloet, and should not be equated to the title of Chief Justiciar.
 Instead, the phrase probably indicated that Ridel, along with the others, was a royal justice who had powers that were not restricted to any one part of England, but that extended over the entirety of the kingdom.

 Ridel died in 1120 in the shipwreck of the White Ship.
 His heiress was his daughter Matilda, who married Richard Basset, son of Ralph Basset.
 Ridel probably also had two other daughters, Mabel and another daughter who married William Blund.
 Mabel married Richard de St Medard.
 Geva survived Ridel and later founded the monastic house of Canwell Priory in Staffordshire.

-Ridel's brother, Matthew, was a monk of Mont Saint-Michel and was elected abbot of Peterborough Abbey in 1102 but died 21 October 1103.
+Ridel's brother, Matthew, was a monk of Mont Saint-Michel and was elected abbot of Peterborough Abbey in 1102 but died on 21 October 1103.
 Ridel acquired the manor of Pytchley in Northamptonshire, which belonged to Peterborough, through the offices of his brother.
 After Matthew's death, the next abbot attempted to regain the manor, but Ridel successfully retain control, although he was required to pay rent for the property.